After four years of intermittent use, I have finally got to grips with this amazing barbecue/oven/grill and I love it!

 So What Changed?

-After three years of failed meals I had just about given up.
-I had read a few posts about using charcoal briquettes and thought I would give them a go.
+As an alternative fuel source I had read a few posts about using charcoal briquettes and thought I would give them a go.
 This changed my outdoor cooking for good!

 Here is what I found